 Number 4 Reason – People

 Honestly, if you’re going to hang out with your buddies, Toronto’s Festival of Beer is the place to do it.
-Not only are you going to bond over trying the latest craft beers and ciders, the people watching is mighty fine, too.
+Not only are you going to bond over trying the latest craft beers and ciders, but the people watching is also mighty fine, too.
 I couldn’t imagine a beer festival without loud and sociable people scrambling around to as many vendors as possible.
 I was fortunate enough to chat with a wide variety of groups, couples, and singles throughout the grounds and was surprised to see how diverse the demographics were.
-It really impressed me that so many people made it out to the festival from university students to couples, and large families to seniors.
+It impressed me that so many people made it out to the festival from university students to couples and large families to seniors.

 Number 5 Reason – Swag